Sermons

 2 October 2016

 A new and controversial law was passed in Victoria this week.
-People who drop their pants to show their backside in public face up to six months in jail with new laws introduced to ban the cheeky practice known as “mooning”.
-First-time offenders face up to two months in jail while repeat offenders could spend… Read more
+People who drop their pants to show their backside in public face up to six months in jail with… Read more

 Reversal of fortunes